TimGrt/Ansible-Best-Practices/docs/tasks.md

 Each task must be idempotent, if non-idempotent modules are used (*command*, *shell*, *raw*) these tasks must be developed via appropriate parameters or conditions to an idempotent mode of operation.

+### *command* vs. *shell* module

+In most of the use cases, both shell and command modules perform the same job.
+However, there are few main differences between these two modules.
+The *command* module uses the Python interpreter on the target node (as all other modules), the *shell* module runs a real shell on the target (pipeing and redirections are available, as well as access to environment variables).

+!!! tip
+    Always try to use the `command` module over the `shell` module, if you do not explicitly need shell functionality.

+Parsing shell metacharacters can lead to unexpected commands being executed if quoting is not done correctly so it is more secure to use the command module when possible.
+To sanitize any variables passed to the shell module, you should use `{{ var | quote }}` instead of just `{{ var }}` to make sure they do not include evil things like semicolons.

+### *creates* and *removes*

+Check mode is supported when passing creates or removes.
+If running in check mode and either of these are specified, the module will check for the existence of the file and report the correct changed status.
+If these are not supplied, the task will be skipped.

+!!! warning
+    **Work in Progress** - More description necessary.

 ### *failed_when* and *changed_when*

 === "Good"